magentix/SyliusPickupDemoPlugin/README.md

 php bin/console sylius:theme:assets:install
 ```

+## Configuration

-Finally, in *Shipping Method* section from admin, add new Method with *Demo Pickup* Calculator.
+In *Shipping Method* section from admin, add and configure new Method with *Demo Pickup* Calculator.